-Based upon our current operating plans, we believe that the estimated net proceeds from this offering, together with our existing cash and cash equivalents and short-term investments and including the gross proceeds from the issuance and sale of shares in the second tranche of our Series B convertible preferred stock financing on July 1, 2020, will be sufficient to fund our operations for at least the next 12 months from the date of this prospectus.
+Based upon our current operating plans, we believe that the estimated net proceeds from this offering, together with our existing cash and cash equivalents and short-term investments, will be sufficient to fund our operations for at least the next months from the date of this prospectus.
 However, our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties, and actual results could vary materially.
 We have based this estimate on assumptions that may prove to be wrong, and we could deplete our capital resources sooner than we expect.
 Additionally, the process of testing therapeutic product candidates in clinical trials is costly, and the timing of progress and expenses in these trials is uncertain.